lomodoc/homepage/content/docs/Installation/lomorage-service/installation-osx.md

 </p>
 </div>

-<span>3.</span> Run LomoAgent Application，please allow network access for LomoAgent if firewall is triggered.
+<span>3.</span> Run "Lomorage Photo Assistant" Application，please allow network access for "Lomorage Photo Assistant" if firewall is triggered.

-<span>4.</span> After launch the Lomorage application，**You need to set the "Home directory" before using Lomorage**，"Home directory" is used to save the photos and videos uploading from your phone。You can also set up a backup directory which served as redundancy backup.
+<span>4.</span> After launching the "Lomorage Photo Assistant" application，**You need to set the "Home directory" before using Lomorage**，"Home directory" is used to save the photos and videos uploading from your phone。You can also set up a backup directory which served as redundancy backup.

 <div align="center">
 <p class="screenshoot">